Skip to main content

 • As the region’s largest philanthropic grant-maker, to generate sufficient income and hold sufficient reserves to allow us to support our communities with grants through the ups and downs of economic cycles and global investment performance.

-The Foundation is a perpetual Trust, one which will endure for ever, barring some unforeseen event.
-So, it makes sense that the Foundation’s investments also have a long-term horizon.
-While the Foundation has some immediate cash requirements like granting, it can also exercise patience in its investing, investments which are relatively illiquid, but which have historically provided good returns make sense for a Trust like the Foundation.
-Other, more liquid investments are used to provide cash for grants and operations.
+The Foundation is a perpetual Trust, one which is designed to endure for ever so, it makes sense that the Foundation’s investments also have a long-term horizon.
+While the Foundation has some immediate cash requirements like granting, it can also exercise patience in its investing, holding investments which are relatively illiquid and which have historically provided good returns over the long term.
+Other, more liquid investments are used to provide shorter term returns and liquidity for grants and operations.

-The Investment Committee is comprised solely of Trustees and one non-voting independent adviser.
-The Committee meets six times each year in person but can also meet more frequently if needed.
+The Investment Committee is comprised of an Independent Chair, Trustees and one non-voting independent adviser.
+The Committee meets five times each year and more frequently if needed.
 The Committee recommends to the Board the high-level investment strategy and strategic asset allocation and has delegated authority from the Board to make decisions on execution of the strategy e.g. appointment of new investment managers.

-The strategy was the subject of a bottom-up review upon the appointment of the new asset consultant in 2021; it is reviewed on an annual basis but compliance with the strategy is continually monitored by the asset consultant and Foundation staff.
+The strategy was the subject of a bottom-up review upon the appointment of the new asset consultant in 2021; it is reviewed on an annual basis and compliance with the strategy is continually monitored by the asset consultant and Management.

 Our Statement of Investment Policies and Objectives (SIPO) outlines our strategy and details our specific objectives.

-A key part of our (and any) Investment Strategy is the strategic asset allocation – the setting of target allocations within the overall portfolio (e.g. x% in global shares, y% in bonds and so on).
-This allows the Foundation to identify the best mix of assets which provide short-term and long-term growth, liquidity for cash needs, and protection against both a return of inflation and deflation.
-All these allocations have a level of risk which is understood and accepted by Trustees.
+A key part of our Investment Strategy is the strategic asset allocation – the setting of allocations to different asset classes within the overall portfolio (e.g. x% in global shares, y% in bonds and so on).
+This allows the Foundation to identify the best mix of asset types which provide short-term and long-term growth, liquidity for cash needs, and protection against inflationary and deflationary economic conditions.
+The allocations have varying levels of risk which are understood and accepted by Trustees.